-Apheresis is a procedure that allows certain kinds of blood cells to be removed from the bloodstream, while the rest of
+Apheresis is a procedure that allows certain kinds of blood cells to be removed from the bloodstream, while the rest of the blood is returned to the patient.
+During apheresis, your T cells will be separated from your other blood cells so they can be sent to the lab where the "CAR" antigen will be added.
+The apheresis procedure takes about 4 hours, but it sometimes needs to be repeated.
+You may also get a temporary catheter inserted the day before apheresis and then removed the day after apheresis, so the whole process can take anywhere from 1-3 days.
+If you have had an auto stem cell transplant in the past, this may be familiar to you.
 While you are waiting for your apheresis appointment, the treatment team will check in with you to see how you are feeling.
 If you are not feeling well, or if your insurer has not approved your treatment, you may need to wait a few more days or weeks before you can have apheresis.